 Origin of the Virus

 Chinese health specialists are yet trying to determine the starting point of the virus.
 They stated it originated from a seafood market in Wuhan where wildlife was traded illegally.
-This seafood market is called Huanan Seafood Wholesale Market.
+This seafood market is called the Huanan Seafood Wholesale Market.

 The WHO additionally says an animal source appears to be the primary source of the outbreak.